ucsb-cs8/w20/_lab/lab07-extra.md

 # Part 0

-If you open and close the file within every functionto get the list of words, consider writing a helper function, which you can call instead.
+If you open and close the file within every function to get the list of words, consider writing a helper function, which you can call instead.

 ```python
 def getAllWords(filename):